 Strategies for Avoiding Weight Regain

 Staying active is key.
 Aim for at least 150 minutes of moderate exercise weekly.
-Studies highlight that maintaining physical activity cuts regain risks.
+Studies highlight that maintaining physical activity cuts the risk of regaining weight.
 Add these tactics:

 - Build a support network—friends or groups that encourage your goals.